Veterinary Diagnostic Lab

 We use electromagnetic radiation among other technologies for our diagnostic imaging services.
 These technologies allow us to produce a highly detailed image of your pet's internal structures which we wouldn't otherwise be able to see.

-At Paddock Park Animal Care Center, we use our advanced tools and technologies to help to accurately diagnose your pet's medical health issues.
+At Paddock Park Animal Care Center, we use our advanced tools and technologies to help accurately diagnose your pet's medical health issues.
 We offer a wide range of services, from digital radiology to ultrasounds and ECGs.

 With our diagnostic imaging capabilities, we can efficiently produce accurate diagnostic information about your pet's condition and provide immediate treatment options.